 Synthetic division is a method of showing division of polynomials.
 There is not a standard print layout.
-The transcription replicates the print design, following alignment rules discussed below, and using the standard separation line and vertical line of the Nemeth Code.
-Here is an example of one possible layout of a synthetic division problem.
+The transcription replicates the print design, following alignment rules discussed in this section and using the separation line and vertical line of the Nemeth Code.
+Here is a sample of one possible layout of a synthetic division problem.